Webinar and Traffic Stop Practice Session

-Attend the 1-hour webinar and then practice being pulled over with Baltimore County Police.* This program is offered to licensed drivers or drivers with a learner’s permit with the required supervision.
+Attend the 1-hour webinar and then practice being pulled over with Baltimore County Police.* This program is offered to licensed drivers or drivers with a learner’s permit with a developmental disability.

 *You can register for the webinar only, but you MUST participate in the webinar to attend the practice session.
 You must attend BOTH to receive a $25 gas gift card.

 • A printed copy of “PFA Tips: What to Do During a Traffic Stop”

 • An envelope which lists the steps to follow on one side, and tips about autism for the officer on the other side.
 The envelope can be used to hold the person’s registration card, insurance card, and a copy of the PFA Tips article.